AdnanHodzic/auto-cpufreq/README.md

 ### bluetooth_boot_on

 Useful if you prefer Bluetooth to be enabled at boot time, especially after installing the auto-cpufreq daemon, which will disable it by default.

+## Intel HWP Dynamic Boost

+On typical non-server Intel systems, the Linux `intel_pstate` driver starts HWP Dynamic Boost disabled.
+When `hwp_dynamic_boost` is not explicitly configured, auto-cpufreq keeps it disabled on battery power and enables it on AC/charger power on supported systems.
+Current upstream kernels may enable Dynamic Boost automatically on systems using the ACPI Enterprise Server or Performance Server profiles.

+Dynamic Boost is detected through `/sys/devices/system/cpu/intel_pstate/hwp_dynamic_boost`; systems that do not expose this interface are left unchanged.

+When disabling Dynamic Boost, auto-cpufreq applies that state before changing EPP.
+When enabling Dynamic Boost, EPP is applied first.
+To override the default policy, configure `hwp_dynamic_boost` in the charger and/or battery profiles; see [4: auto-cpufreq config file](#4-auto-cpufreq-config-file).

 ## Battery charging thresholds